MikeHongyuanFan/LoanManagementAPI/ReadMe/API_Relationship_Validation_Results.md

 - **Enhanced Model Relationships**:
   - Added direct relationship between `LoanCalculation` and `Product` models
   - Added direct relationship between `ApplicationFee` and `LoanCalculation` models
+  - Added direct ManyToMany relationship between `Fee` and `LoanCalculation` models
   - Added related_name attributes to improve reverse relationship access

 - **Comprehensive Documentation**:
   - Created detailed documentation of calculator component relationships
   - Documented both direct model relationships and business logic connections
   - Created a data flow diagram showing the relationships between components

+### 4. Bidirectional Relationship Improvements

+We improved the documentation and implementation of bidirectional relationships:

+- Updated the validation status of all bidirectional relationships from "Bidirectional" to "Confirmed"
+- Clarified the implementation notes to explain how the bidirectional relationships work
+- Ensured consistent related_name attributes across all bidirectional relationships

 ## Conclusion